tellor-io/usingtellor/README.md

   uint256 public btcPrice;

-  //This contract now has access to all functions in UsingTellor constructor(address payable _tellorAddress) UsingTellor(_tellorAddress) public {}
+  // This contract now has access to all functions in UsingTellor constructor(address payable _tellorAddress) UsingTellor(_tellorAddress) public {}

   function setBtcPrice() public {